ahmedmsabou/DMML2022_Migros/README.md

 # Presentation:
 https://youtu.be/re6JNey5R4I
-Above the link to our presentation for the project.
+The link to our presentation for the project.

 # Organization